-Avoid a resort that’s too far and avoid long distance drive.
+Avoid a resort that’s too far and avoid long-distance drive.

-It is hard for the elderly and kids if they have to sit in a car or plane for a long period of time, therefore, I would recommend going to somewhere with driving distance less than 2 hours.
-If you are flying to somewhere for skiing or snowboarding, best to pick somewhere with less than 5 hours flying distance.
+It is hard for the elderly and kids if they have to sit in a car or plane for a long period of time, therefore, I would recommend going somewhere with a driving distance less than 2 hours.
+If you are flying somewhere for skiing or snowboarding, best to pick somewhere with less than 5 hours flying distance.

 For example, Niseko in Hokkaido is a ski resort that I always go, It takes around 4 hours for us to fly from Hong Kong to Sapporo, then around 2 hours to get to Hirafu Welcome Centre in Niseko.
 I would say this is probably the optimum time you would like to spend on traveling with your family in one day though.

 As direct as possible.
 Try to pick a resort that you can reach by door-to-door transportation (like a direct bus from the airport to the hotel).
-5 minutes from the bus stop to the hotel is already a nightmare when you have lots of luggage and have kids and elderly in the group.
+5 minutes from the bus stop to the hotel is already a nightmare when you have lots of luggage and have kids and the elderly in the group.